AtlasOfLivingAustralia/la-pipelines/README.md

 Within the "Interpreted AVRO" box is a list of "transforms" each of which take the source data and produce an isolated output in a AVRO formatted file.

-GBIF already supports a number of core transforms for handling biodiversity occurrence data.
+[GBIF's pipelines](https://github.com/gbif/pipelines) already supports a number of core transforms for handling biodiversity occurrence data.
 The intention is to make us of these transforms "as-is" which effectively perform the very similar functionality to what is supported by the biocache-store project (ALA's current ingress library for occurrence data).

 This list of transforms will need to be added to backfill some of the ingress requirements of the ALA.
 These transforms will make use of existing ALA services: